Dorian4563/survey-form/README.md

 ## Built using

-html
+HTML
-css
+CSS
 * prerequisites
-to work with or modify this project you should be able to understand the basic of html and style.css such as tags and input as show in my work
+to work with or modify this project you should be able to understand the basic of HTML and style.CSS such as tags and input as show in my work

 ## my link you can check and verify
 https://dorian4563.github.io/survey-form/